top of page

 It really does.

-Every step we take toward building and living an honest relationship with Jesus—even the hard ones—helps us all, but especially kids, face life with clarity, courage, and direction.
+Every step we take walking the narrow path that leads to life—even the hard ones—helps us all, but especially kids, face life with clarity, courage, and direction.

 You may be thinking, I’ve heard this before.